fluentlabs-xyz/tech-book/src/rwasm/technology.md

 We inject entrypoint function in the end.
 Entrypoint is used to initialize all segments according to WASM constraints.

-P.S: we're planning to remove function section and store entrypoint at 0 offset.
+P.S: we're planning to remove the function section and store entrypoint at offset 0.
-To achieve this we need to remove stack call and implement indirect breaks.
+To achieve this, we need to remove stack call and implement indirect breaks.
 We have implementation of this, but it's not good enough, and we're planning to migrate to register-based IR before implementing this.

 ### Memory section

 WASM has memory and data sections.
-Memory section is used to define memory bounds (lower and upper limits).
+The Memory section is used to define memory bounds (lower and upper limits).
 Data sections can be active/passive and are used to define data to be mapped inside data.
-Comparing to WASM we remove memory section, modify corresponding instruction logic and merge all data sections together.
+Comparing to WASM, we remove a memory section, modify the corresponding instruction logic and merge all data sections.

-Here is an example of WAT file that initializes memory with min/max memory bounds (default allocated memory is 1 page and max possible allocated pages is 2):
+Here is an example of WAT file that initializes memory with min/max memory bounds (default allocated memory is one page and max possible allocated pages are 2):

 ```wat
 (module
   (memory 1 2)
 )
 ```

 To support this we inject `memory.grow` instruction into entrypoint that inits default memory and also inject special preamble into all `memory.grow` instruction to do upper bound checks.

-Here is an example of resulting entrypoint injection:
+Here is an example of the resulting entrypoint injection:

 ```wat
 (module
   (func $__entrypoint